$2,888 Cashback

 The interest rate and repayments on a variable rate home loan can fluctuate — normally in line with changes to Australia’s official cash rate.

 Variable rate home loans generally offer flexibility to make unlimited extra payments to help you pay off your mortgage faster.
-They also often include features such as offset accounts and redraw facilities.
-There are no penalties for paying off a variable loan early or switching to a fixed or split home loan.
+They also often include features such as an offset account and redraw facility.
+There are usually no penalties for paying off a variable loan early or switching to a fixed or split home loan.

 You generally can’t refinance before your fixed period ends without incurring some break costs.
 Depending on your loan amount and your remaining fixed term, this could amount to hundreds or thousands of dollars in break costs.